Coverage diagnosis

 - A seasonal sprinkler tune-up can combine coverage checks with visible repair notes.

-If only one head sprays poorly, it may be clogged, tilted, blocked, or damaged.
-If every head on one zone is weak, the cause may be pressure, a valve, wiring/solenoid response, or a hidden leak.
-If all zones are weak, include that detail in the request.
+If only one head sprays poorly, it may be clogged, tilted, blocked, mismatched, or damaged.
+If every head on one zone is weak or misting, the cause may be pressure, a valve, wiring/solenoid response, or a hidden leak.
+If all zones are weak, compare whole-system sprinkler troubleshooting and include that detail in the request.

 Common sprinkler coverage problems

-Dry strips can mean poor head overlap, clogged nozzles, blocked spray, or a zone that needs pressure or valve diagnosis.
+Dry strips or sprinkler brown spots can mean poor head overlap, clogged nozzles, blocked spray, or a zone that needs pressure or valve diagnosis.
+If the symptom appears across every zone, use the system troubleshooting page instead of treating it as only nozzle adjustment.

 Overspray and runoff

-Water hitting sidewalks, driveways, fences, or beds may need arc adjustment, nozzle changes, head straightening, or schedule review.
+Water hitting sidewalks, driveways, fences, beds, or the street may need arc adjustment, nozzle replacement, head straightening, pressure checks, or schedule review.

 Misting or short spray